stanurkov/observed-object/README.md

 ```

+#### Async safe

-This class is designed to be safe for using in asynchronous
+This class is designed to be safe for asynchronous usage, i.e. it is possible to safely register/unregister observers in asynchronous calls or within event handlers

 #### Installation